 Keep your hand out of the cookie jar.
 Consulting firm Hewitt found that nearly half of workers cash out their 401(k) plans when they leave their jobs.
 According to another survey, the average age of workers who cashed out their plans was between age 37 and 40 -- decades before retirement.
 Hello?
 What part of "retirement plan" don't you understand?
 Retirement money is (say it with me) for retirement.

 Uncle Sam agrees.
 If you touch that money before age 59 1/2, he will fully tax your distributions as ordinary income and slap you with another 10% penalty just to get the message across.
 If you're wondering, the right way to handle an old 401(k) is to transfer your assets into an IRA or roll them into your new employer's plan.

 And finally, the No. 1 Big Kahuna way to idiot-proof your IRA ...

 Don't diss dividends.
-Hotshot stocks like Google (Nasdaq: GOOG ) and comeback kid Apple (Nasdaq: AAPL ) may be all the rage today, but if you ignore dividends, you're snubbing superior returns for the long run.
+Running after hotshot stocks like NutriSystem (Nasdaq: NTRI ) (up more than 600% over the past year) or even comeback kid Apple may be all the rage today, but if you ignore dividends, you're snubbing superior returns for the long run.
 A Standard & Poor's study found that from 1980 to 2002, dividend-paying stocks returned an annual compounded 2.7% more than non-payers did.
 In 2004, the spread was more pronounced: The dividend-payers of the S&P 500 outperformed non-payers 18.35% to 13.65%.